List of MBA Associations and Organizations (2024)

 PASA works with college students to ensure that they receive an education in the real world of public accounting.
 The association helps collegiate members find the best job opportunities, employment information, and industry contacts to make career decisions easier.
 PASA provides students with a variety of member benefits, and memberships are free.

 SMEI is the only global professional association for sales and marketing executives.
 Members access online forums, educational webinars, and peer connections for knowledge sharing.
 SMEI’s professional certification programs create a worldwide standard for individuals seeking recognition for professional competencies.
-Starter memberships cost $10 per year.
+Membership costs $325 per year.

-Full-time university students interested in pursuing careers in supply chain, logistics, or operations management may qualify for the association’s free membership program.
-APICS offers their 10,000 student members access to scholarships and other programs so that they can develop skills and build professional networks.
+Full-time university students interested in pursuing careers in the supply chain, logistics, or operations management may qualify for the association’s free membership program.
+ASCM members make up a community of over 45,000 supply chain professionals worldwide.

-The largest global HR professional society, the Society for Human Resource Management (SHRM) represents 285,000 members in over 165 countries.
-Within the United States, SHRM has over 575 affiliated chapters.
+The largest global HR professional society, the Society for Human Resource Management (SHRM) represents more than 300,000 members in over 165 countries.
+Within the United States, SHRM has over 607 affiliated chapters.
 For nearly 70 years, the association has been a leading resource provider advancing the practice of HR management and serving the needs of human resource professionals.
 Student benefits and resources include scholarships, conferences, HR news, research reports, and networking events.
-Membership costs $40 per year.
+Student membership costs $55 per year.